Navigation

 • surgery

-Ask your doctor to explain which would be the best option for you in your particular circumstances.
+Ask your doctor to explain which is the best option for you.

 Medicines

-It’s very important to read the patient information that comes with your medicines carefully.
+Read the patient information that comes with your medicines carefully.
 This will give you information about possible side-effects and what you should do if you get them.
-If you have any queries about taking your medicine, you can ask your pharmacist.
+If you have any questions about your medicine, ask your doctor.

 Medicines for overactive thyroid and pregnancy